KittyGiraudel/site/_posts/2021-08-24-from-cra-to-next.md

 ## Code splitting

 There again, Next has a solution for manual code-splitting, [next/dynamic](https://nextjs.org/docs/api-reference/next/dynamic), while CRA doesn’t.
-The industry standard—as far as I can tell—is [@loadable/component](https://github.com/gregberge/loadable-components) (also [implied by Next docs](https://nextjs.org/docs/migrating/from-react-router#code-splitting)).
+The industry standard — as far as I can tell — is [@loadable/component](https://github.com/gregberge/loadable-components) (also [implied by Next docs](https://nextjs.org/docs/migrating/from-react-router#code-splitting)).
 Both libraries work basically the same though, so the migration should be a few search-and-replace away:

 ```diff
 - import loadable from '@loadable/component'